 Apple Wine Recipe

 1. Getting apples ready.Don’t wash the apples you picked from trees or ground, as they are covered with wild yeast which is essential for fermentation.
 If the apples you picked are very dirty you can gently wipe them dry and brush them.
+(Wild yeast may be slow to ferment, hence you can use artificial wine yeast purchased in store)

 I suggest removing the seeds and core to prevent the wine from becoming bitter.
 Any damaged fruits should be cleaned from tainted parts.